prashantkumar182000/Leaderboard/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-##Hosting
+## Hosting

 The project is hosted on a free platform for easy access.
-You can view the live application [here](https://leaderboard-pk.netlify.app/)./
+You can view the live application [here](https://leaderboard-pk.netlify.app/).

 ## Contributing